-This Consumer Information Department's special report is a free guide from The Aqua Group to you.
+This Consumer Information Department's special report is a free guide from Aquamarine Pools to you.
 It is designed to help educate you about the common mistakes many consumers make when shopping for the right pool.
 This free report will arm you with just the right facts, information and questions you need to know to make a smart pool purchase.

 Six Deadly Pool Purchasing Mistakes